juju/docs/src/en/charms-bundles.md

 Title: Creating and using bundles

-# Creating and using Bundles
+# Creating and using bundles

-A Bundle is a set of services with a specific configuration and their corresponding relations that can be deployed together in a single step.
+A bundle is a set of services with a specific configuration and their corresponding relations that can be deployed together in a single step.
 Instead of deploying a single service, they can be used to deploy an entire workload, with working relations and configuration.
 The use of bundles allows